Jeuio/Jeu-OS/README.md

 <br>

 <a id = "how-to-use"></a>
-## How to use:
+## How to use
 <p>
 I'd recommend using a Linux-like system or alternatively a Linux environment like MinGW if you are on a Windows system.
-I would also strongly advise to only run this on a virtual machine, as I can't guarantee that this software will leave the hardware component intact.
+I would also strongly advise to only run this on a virtual machine, as I can't guarantee that this software will leave the hardware components intact.
 <br>

 ### How to compile: